DarkVypr/LSPDFR-Update-Checker/README.md

 # Setting It Up

 This program is relatively easy to set up.
 I personally just use it inside of VS code.
 If you don't know what VSC is/how to use it, that is on you to figure out.
-Once you have it opened in VS code, you can use the terminal to install these: `pip install requests packaging`.
+Once you have it opened in VS code, you can use the terminal to install these: `pip install requests packaging humanize`.

 If you have any further questions, make an issue here, or dm me on my LSPDFR profile.
 I will be adding to this readme with any steps that I forgot to state on setting this program up.